 1. Feeling Disconnected from Your Body

 Postpartum changes can leave you feeling like a stranger in your own skin.
 It’s easy to feel frustrated or defeated.
-What to do:

 Start small.
 Focus on one part of your body that feels strong or capable—like your arms holding your toddler or your feet carrying you through the day.